 Towards a clean Ganga

 The Ganga is the holiest river among Hindus all over the world.
 Revered, worshipped, venerated, she sustains the lives and livelihood of the many millions of people who live on her basin.
 Dying and getting cremated on her banks ensures a passage to the Heavens.
 Even a dip in her holy waters cleanses all past sins.
 Unfortunately, the Ganga has been polluted over the centuries and is losing its properties.
 The scourge of chemical and plastic pollution is choking the river.
 Successive Governments are trying to clean up the river.
-During my last expedition I carried out some tests (water temperature and pH levels) and thankfully did not see any major spikes.
-I also found a lot of work being done in and around the river to ensure cleanliness.
+During my last expedition I found a lot of work being done in and around the river to ensure cleanliness.
 Crematoria and toilets have been constructed along its banks.
 The devotees are starting to use biodegradable bowls to carry out their rituals.
 Idols are not being immersed in the river as much as they used to be.
 Chemical effluents have reduced significantly.

-During my Ganges River Quest, I will again carry out some tests to see the improvements over the last couple of years.
-I will talk to people to understand their views on pollution.
-And I look forward to the day when we can take a drink of water straight out of the holy Ganges.
+During my expedition, I will talk to people to understand their views on pollution.
+I look forward to the day when we can take a drink of water straight out of the holy Ganges.